 The harassing company pays our fees.

-VWi’s website contains a lot of complex business jargon that makes it difficult for the average site visitor to gain a clear understanding of their primary business function.
+VWI’s website contains a lot of complex business jargon that makes it difficult for the average site visitor to gain a clear understanding of their primary business function.
 Essentially, they describe themselves as a corporation offering “innovation that drives working capital solutions for sustainable business value.”
-Active in the insurance, healthcare, consumer packaged goods, transportation, manufacturing, technology, and media industries, VWi acts as venture capital and management partner to enable the automation and “optimization” of the day-to-day operations of their client businesses.
+Active in the insurance, healthcare, consumer packaged goods, transportation, manufacturing, technology, and media industries, VWI acts as venture capital and management partner to enable the automation and “optimization” of the day-to-day operations of their client businesses.
 This service is sold as a means to increasing efficiency and profitability with the added benefit of freeing business owners to focus “on their core competencies…to simplify, accelerate, and grow.”

-The BBB has closed 70 complaints against VWI in the past three years, with 17 closed in the past twelve months.
+The BBB has closed 70 complaints against Vengroff Williams in the past three years, with 17 closed in the past twelve months.
 Almost all of these complaints allege problems with billing and collection.
 The Consumer Financial Protection Bureau (CFPB) has logged 13 consumer complaints against VWI since June 2015, mostly for attempts to collect debts not owed.
 Justia lists at least 7 cases of civil litigation naming VWI as a defendant.

 Vengroff Williams, Inc.

 2211 Fruitville Rd.